 Number one is absolutely moisture, moisture, moisture.
 All textured hair craves moisture, but especially my hair type.
 I am crazy about my deep conditioning routine, doing it religiously every. single. week.
 I maximize this by always deep conditioning with my hair steamer.
 This really helps to ensure the deep conditioner penetrates my strands (which is key for my low porosity hair).
 Also, I recently colored my hair for the first time, so the routine is even more essential for me.
 I only took the plunge to color because I was already so consistent with deep conditioning and making sure my hair was moisturized.
 So I knew that my routine wouldn’t have to drastically change for the color.

-Editor’s Note: We love Suave 2 Minute Intense Moisture Super Conditioner!
+Editor’s Note: We love Dove Amplified Textures Moisture Lock Leave-In Conditioner!

 Next would be consistency and patience.
-You can’t expect your hair to thrive if you only give it what it really craves once a month and then ignore it!
-It takes time to build healthy looking hair.
-This takes a consistent regimen, and that regimen requires the patience to wait and watch it flourish. 🙂
+You can’t expect your hair to thrive if you only give it what it really craves once a month and then ignore it afterward!
+It takes time to build healthy-looking hair.
+This takes a consistent regimen, and that regimen requires the patience to wait and watch it flourish.

 Editor’s Note: If you want to take a peek at Priscilla’s shingling method, check out her Instagram!